Without an intervention, the institution created to limit democracy for some is a threat to democracy at large.

 They want you to see them saying…

-Why the use of force in response to the murder of George Floyd could be a productive part of the movement for Black Lives.
+Why the riots in response to the murder of George Floyd could be a productive part of the movement for Black Lives.

 There’s a white American proverb about violent protests that goes something like this: “What good will it do?”